AR-k12code/Clever-automation/README.md

 Generic automatic download and upload for Clever

-Reports can be found in Cognos created by Joe Rapert Public Folders->Student Management System-> _SMS Staff-Built Reports->Joe rapert->Clever Files Copy the folder to your My Folders and set the reports to run on a schedule, and save the report.
+Reports can be found in Cognos created by Joe Rapert SMS Shared Content->Shared Between District-> _SMS Staff-Built Reports->Joe rapert->Clever Files Copy the folder to your My Folders and set the reports to run on a schedule, and save the report.

 You will need PSFTP: